I hope everyone had a great weekend and Father's Day.

-- Let the batter sit and thicken for 5-10 minutes.
+- Let the batter sit and thicken for 2-3 minutes to thicken.

-- Pour ~1/2 cup of batter onto a preheated waffle maker (I use a Cuisinart waffle maker, and keep it set between 3 and 4).
+- Pour ~1/2 cup of batter onto a preheated waffle maker for each waffle; let it cook until your waffle maker indicates it is done.

 - Repeat with remaining batter (about four times).

 These are also convenient in that if they get soggy, or if you can't eat the whole batch, they are easily crisped up again by just popping them in the toaster!